FAQEUCyber Resilience Act

 Not necessarily.

-The March 2026 draft guidance says the CRA is not intended to treat the manufacturer's whole IT infrastructure as part of the product.
+Draft Commission guidance says the CRA is not intended to treat the manufacturer's whole IT infrastructure as part of the product.
 It gives examples including CI/CD pipelines and the distribution of security updates to edge locations as systems that should not be considered RDPS.

 But that does not make them irrelevant, and it does not transfer the manufacturer's CRA responsibilities away from the manufacturer.
 The same draft guidance says manufacturers must apply risk-based security measures and due diligence when relying on third-party cloud service providers.
 The draft guidance and the CRA's incident rules also show that compromise of those systems can still matter for the product's cybersecurity risk profile and can amount to a reportable severe incident where the security of the product is affected.